stifflerus/stifflerus/_posts/2019-02-13-fear-of-adding-types.md

 ``` haskell
 Pet { name = "snowball", hasWoof = False }
 ```
 Is this `Pet` a cat or a dog?
+There is no way to distinguish between a cat and a dog with `hasWoof = False`.
 Since the model space is smaller than the domain space, there must be either collisions in representation (ambiguous values), or domain values that are unrepresentable entirely.

+*Model too small* is bad because ambiguity in the representation of values is bad.
+Ambiguous models encourages incorrect, complex, or arbitrary logic for distinguishing between subtypes. *Model too small* can also set limitations, by limiting the values that can be represented in the model space.
+This can end up as a unnecessary technical restriction on the input data, that is only because of the inability of the model to represent it.

 ### Typical Symptoms
 In this example we see many of the typical symptoms of *model too small*